 Learning Area Specific Considerations

-Learning Areas are currently documenting procedures specific to their particular learning and classroom context consistent with public health, Department and OHS advice.
+Learning Areas have documented procedures specific to their particular learning and classroom context consistent with public health, Department and OHS advice.
+These arrangements will be communicated to students in respective Learning Area classes.

 - Separate entrance and exit.